hindman/optopus/README.md

 for most developers, those concepts are frequently observed in regular expressions and in the related set of conventions observed in technical documentation for command-line programs — namely, their usage syntax.
-By resting on these composable ideas, Optopus will be able to achieve both simplicity and greater power.
+By resting on these composable ideas, Argle will be able to achieve both simplicity and greater power.

-In more schematic terms, Optopus supports a wide variety of command-line grammars by combining a few core ideas:
+In more schematic terms, Argle supports a wide variety of command-line grammars by combining a few core ideas:

 - Groups enclosed either by parentheses (if required) or square brackets (if